University of Edinburgh Wellbeing Centre

 Putting health and wellbeing at the forefront of design, student life and the university experience

-A new, light-filled, welcoming glazed entrance arcade extrudes out from under the Modernist concrete form of the existing building, introducing accessible circulation and connection from Bristo Square to the upper levels.
+A new, light-filled glazed entrance arcade extrudes out from the plinth of the 1970s Modernist building, introducing accessible routes and connection from Bristo Square to the upper levels.

 Health and wellbeing is now at the forefront of student life and the university experience.